Cezar04/Cezar04/README.md

 ### Development and Design

 I am a Full stack junior web developer with a big appetite for anything that involves technology.
-I enjoy learning about UI, UX and design în general, but i also Try to be as thorough as I can with my backend code
+I enjoy learning about UI, UX and design în general, but i also am as thorough as I can with my backend code.

 Skills: JS / HTML / CSS/ PYTHON/ FLASK/ JAVA/

-- 🔭 I’m currently working on this page.

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40' >](https://github.com/Cezar04)